rrasheed/DATS-6101-Project-1/README.md

 URL to kaggle page: https://www.kaggle.com/rush4ratio/video-game-sales-with-ratings/home

 ## Data
-Motivated by Gregory Smith's web scrape of VGChartz Video Games Sales, this data set simply extends the number of variables with another web scrape from Metacritic.
-Unfortunately, there are missing observations as Metacritic only covers a subset of the platforms.
-Also, a game may not have all the observations of the additional variables discussed below.
+Gregory Smith's web scrape of VGChartz Video Game Sales extended with scrape from Metacritic.
+There are missing observations as Metacritic only covers a subset of the platforms.
+Thus, game may not have all the observations of the additional variables discussed below.
 Complete cases are ~ 6,900

-### Attributes:
+#### Attributes:
 Name - Name of the game

 Platform - Console on which the game is running